Rahulbaran/Notes/NodeJS/nodejs.md

 - `createServer` method is used to create a server.
 - There are built-in events like `request`, `close` etc. which are emitted by the `http` module itself, that's why we just have to use **event observers** for catching those events.

+> An **http header** is basically a piece of information sent as response for a request.

 ## url Module (built-in)

 - Used for url reading.